jsommers/switchyard/documentation/test_execution.rst

     I'm throwing you into the Python debugger (pdb) at the point of failure.
     If you don't want pdb, use the --nopdb flag to avoid this fate.

-        - Type "help" or "?" to get a list of valid debugger commands.
-        - Type "exit" to get out.
-        - Type "where" or "bt" to print a full stack trace.
-        - You can use any valid Python commands to inspect variables for figuring out what happened.

-    > /Users/jsommers/Dropbox/src/switchyard/switchyard/llnettest.py(96)send_packet()
+    > /Users/jsommers/Dropbox/src/switchyard/switchyard/llnettest.py(95)send_packet()
     -> SwitchyardTestEvent.EVENT_OUTPUT, device=devname, packet=pkt)
-    > /Users/jsommers/Dropbox/src/switchyard/documentation/code/inout2.py(13)main()
+    > /Users/jsommers/Dropbox/src/switchyard/documentation/code/inout1.py(6)main()
-    -> net.send_packet(recvdata.input_port, recvdata.packet)
+    -> net.send_packet(input_port, packet)
     (Pdb)

 Again, notice that the last couple lines show a (partial) stack trace.
-These lines can help a bit to understand the context of the error, but it is often helpful to show the source code around the failed code in light of the error diagnosis, which was "Test failed when you called send_packet: output on device eth1 unexpected..."
-If we keep reading the diagnosis, we see that the packet was expected to be forwarded out two ports (eth0 and eth2), but was only sent on eth1.
+These lines can help a bit to understand the context of the error, but it is often helpful to show the source code around the failed code in light of the error diagnosis under "Failure observed", which says that we called ``send_packet`` with an unexpected output port.
+If we keep reading the diagnosis, we see that the packet was expected to be forwarded out two ports (eth0 and eth2), but was instead sent on eth1.
 Showing the source code can be accomplished with ``pdb``'s ``list`` command:

 .. code-block:: none
    :caption: Output from pdb when listing the source code at the point of failure.